ember-learn/ember-styleguide/README.md

 # ember-styleguide

-This README outlines the details of collaborating on this Ember addon.
+This addon is intended to provide basic components for easier coordination among the Ember family of websites.
+Contributions are encouraged.

 ## Installation